Paris in World War II: Collaboration

-Many Parisians collaborated with the Government of Marshal Pétain and with the Germans, assisting them with city administration, the police, and other government functions.
+Many Parisians collaborated with the Government of Marshal Pétain and the Germans, assisting them with city administration, the police, and other government functions.
 French government officials were given the choice of collaborating or losing their jobs.
-On 2 September, 1941, all Paris magistrates were asked to take an oath of allegiance to Marshal Petain.
+On 2 September 1941, all Paris magistrates were asked to take an oath of allegiance to Marshal Petain.
 Only one, Paul Didier, refused.
 Unlike the territory of Vichy France, governed by Marshal Pétain and his ministers, the document of surrender placed Paris in the occupied zone, directly under German authority, the Militärbefehlshabers in Frankreich (MBF).
 It stated: "The government of France will immediately invite all the French authorities and administrative services in the occupied territories to conform with the regulations of the German military authorities, and to collaborate with those in a correct manner."
 The prefect of the police and prefect of the Seine, reported to him, and only secondarily to the government of the French State in Vichy.

 The Reich Security Main Office (Reichssicherheitshauptamt, RHSA), which oversaw the SS, SD and the Gestapo, worked closely with the French police and its auxiliaries.
 It established the Carlingue (or French Gestapo) which was used to conduct counter-insurgency operations against the Resistance.
-Its cadre, which were mostly from the French underworld, operated from 93 Rue Lauriston.
+Its cadre, which was mostly from the French underworld, operated from 93 Rue Lauriston.
 Many of its members were captured at the end of the war and executed.
 The Nazi security agencies also established Special Brigades under the Prefecture of Police in Paris, these units operated in accordance with the RHSA and the SS capturing resistance fighters and Allied agents, as well as rounding up Jews for deportation.
 Prisoners were routinely tortured by the Special Brigades.

 The Germans supported the creation by Vichy France, on 28 February 1943, of a fascist paramilitary organization, the Front révolutionnaire national, whose active police branch was called Milice.
 Its particular function was to help the Germans in their battle against the Resistance, which they qualified as being a "terrorist" organization.
-It established its headquarters in the former Communist Party building at 44 Rue Le Peletier and at 61 Rue de Monceau.
+It established its headquarters in the former Communist Party building at 44 Rue Le Peletier, and 61 Rue de Monceau.
 The Lycée Louis-Le-Grand was occupied as barracks, and an officer candidate school was established in the Auteuil synagogue.
 The Front révolutionnaire national held a large rally on 11 April 1943 at the Vél' d'Hiv.
 At the time of the Liberation of Paris in August 1944, most of its members chose to fight alongside the Germans and many of them made their way to Germany (Sigmaringen) when Paris fell to the Allies.
-Those who did not leave were the target of the purge (épuration) that followed.
+Those who did not leave were the target of the purge (épuration legale) that followed.